gpsea.analysis.mtc_filter package

 HpoMtcFilter decides which phenotypes should be tested and which phenotypes are not worth testing.

 The class leverages a number of heuristics and domain decisions.
-See HPO MTC filter strategy section for more info.
+See HPO MT filter strategy section for more info.

 We recommend creating an instance using the default_filter() static factory method.